 What Is Tea Tree Oil?

-Like so many other natural and plant-based ingredients, it has a looong history.
-It's been a traditional medicine used by native Aborigines for centuries, who inhaled tea tree oil to treat coughs and, you guessed it, applied it topically for skin healing.
+"Tea tree oil is an essential oil derived mainly from a plant native to Australia known as Melaleuca alternifolia," says Chang.
+Like so many other natural and plant-based ingredients, it has a long history.
+It's been a traditional medicine used by native Aborigines for centuries, who purportedly inhaled tea tree oil to treat coughs and, you guessed it, applied it topically for skin healing.
 There are almost 100 components in the oil, one of the major ones being a compound known as Terpinen-4-ol.
 Without getting too complicated, the takeaway here is that this compound has all the good stuff, namely strong antimicrobial and anti-inflammatory effects, points out Chang.
 And it's those properties that are precisely what make tea tree oil such a good pick for acne-prone skin.
-(Not to mention that, unlike many other essential oils, it's non-comedogenic and won't clog pores, adds Nazarian.)
-As if all of that weren't enough, tea tree oil also offers some antioxidant properties, too.
+(Not to mention that, unlike many other essential oils, it's non-comedogenic and won't clog pores, adds Nazarian).
+As if all of that weren't enough, tea tree oil offers some antioxidant properties, too.

-Tea Tree Oil for Acne
+The Benefits of Tea Tree Oil on Acne

-True acne is caused in part due to the presence of p.acnes bacteria on the skin.
+- Kills bacteria: True acne is caused in part due to the presence of p.acnes bacteria on the skin.
 Tea tree oil has a broad spectrum of antimicrobial activity, notes Chang, including being effective against even staphylococcus aureus (AKA staph), and, yep, p.acnes, too.
-This was even scientifically-proven in a study published in 2020 in the Saudi Journal of Biological Sciences.
+This was even scientifically proven in a study published in 2020 in the Saudi Journal of Biological Sciences.
 "Terpinene-4-ol is the active ingredient in the tea tree oil that destabilizes the cell of the bacteria, essentially killing it," explains Carqueville.

-How to Apply Tea Tree Oil
+How to Use Tea Tree Oil to Treat Acne

 "Tea tree oil can be found in multiple formulations, including toner, moisturizer, washes, and spot treatment, though it should be used twice daily for six to 12 weeks to start seeing a benefit," says Chang.
 You can pick up one of those products (keep reading for some of the derm's favorites), or you can use straight-up tea tree oil.
-In this case, you can either apply it directly onto blemishes with a cotton swab, or mix a few drops in with a moisturizer to spread it onto wider areas, Carqueville suggests.
+In this case, you can either apply it directly onto blemishes with a cotton swab or mix a few drops in with a moisturizer to spread it onto wider areas, Carqueville suggests.
 You also don't have to use it on its own, but rather as an accompaniment to any other acne treatments you may already be using.
 "Tea tree oil can be used with other topical and oral acne medications for increased efficacy.
 Given the increased rate of antimicrobial resistance in p. acnes, there's been a push to use non-antibiotic products, like tea tree oil, as well as a combination of acne-fighting products together," says Chang.
 Carqueville agrees calling it, "a great, non-antibiotic approach to treating acne."
-Either way, once your skin does clear up, Nazarian suggests continuing to use it in order to both maintain results and prevent future breakouts.
+Either way, once your skin does clear up, Nazarian suggests continuing to use it to both maintain results and prevent future breakouts.

 It's also worth pointing out that tea tree oil shouldn't be reserved solely for your skincare routine; it can be beneficial for your scalp and hair, too.
 "Given its anti-inflammatory and anti-fungal potential, it's been suggested for use in dealing with dandruff or seborrheic dermatitis," explains Chang.

-The Best Products With Tea Tree Oil
+The Best Skincare Products with Tea Tree Oil

 "This very lightweight option is great for those with oily skin, and you only need to use a few drops," says Nazarian of one of her picks.
-Also nice: The tea tree oil used in the formula is totally pure and sustainably sourced, made with hand-harvested leaves for a super pure quality.
+Also nice: The tea tree oil used in the formula is totally pure and sustainably sourced, made with hand-harvested leaves for a pure quality.
 If you are super oily, use it in lieu of a serum, otherwise, use it before.

 Chang says this is one of her favorite tea tree oil-containing products on the market.
 "It can be used as a powerful anti-acne and anti-blemish cream, with an 81.5 percent concentration of tea tree leaf extract to calm down inflammation combined with salicylic acid to exfoliate the skin," she says.
-Rounding it all out is the addition of niacinamide, an antioxidant that pulls double duty to help sooth and decrease blemishes, she adds.
+Rounding it all out is the addition of niacinamide, an antioxidant that pulls double duty to help soothe and decrease blemishes, she adds.

 Constantly trying to find a happy medium for your combination skin?
 Chang recommends this oil.
-The tea tree oil works to ward off blemishes, but it also contains hydrating squalane (a lightweight and fast-absorbing oil that's very similar to the natural oil your skin produces).
+The tea tree oil is meant to ward off blemishes, but it also contains hydrating squalane (a lightweight and fast-absorbing oil that's very similar to the natural oil your skin produces).
 Use it solo, or mix a few drops in with your moisturizer for an added hydration boost, she suggests.